What is the Amazon Rainforest Wildlife Rescue in Ecuador all about?

-Beyond routine maintenance, the project will benefit from your support in helping the overworked staff to reach their long-term goals, including moving existing infrastructure and the animals to a bigger location.
-Most importantly, the local team desperately needs to develop partnerships with local environmental authorities to advocate for protected natural habitats where the animals may re-introduced, and volunteers have an important role in making this happen.
-You will also benefit by gaining an incredible up close experience with wild animals and their welfare in the beautiful Costa Rican amazon, an experience certainly worth adding to your CV/resume.
+The project will benefit from your support in helping the overworked staff, not just with daily work, but also to reach their long-term goals.
+These goals include: moving existing infrastructure and animals to a bigger location, and developing partnerships with local environmental authorities to advocate for protected natural habitats where the animals can be re-introduced.
+You will benefit by gaining up-close interaction with wild animals and by working in advocacy for this important cause; both being experiences worthy of adding to your CV/resume.

-This project is seriously understaffed and always needs assistance with the daily chores: cleaning the cages, feeding the animals, repairing the animals’ homes, constructing new edifices for incoming animals and nurturing traumatised species back to a more stable state of mental health as well.
-Sometimes the project opens to school groups to raise money for the project and also to educate local children about the importance of caring for animals.
-Volunteers may be asked to help with these groups and will have an opportunity to use their English and Spanish.
+Helping with regular maintenance of the centre’s spaces is an important aspect of your daily work.
+This project is seriously understaffed and always needs assistance with: cleaning the cages, feeding the animals, repairing animals’ homes, constructing new homes for incoming animals and nurturing traumatised species back to a more stable state of mental health.
+Occasionally, the project provides tours for school groups in order to educate local children about the importance of caring for animals.
+Volunteers may be asked to help with these groups, giving you an opportunity to use your English and/or Spanish.

-Those with experience in veterinary science or biology will work with the sanctuary coordinators to take more of an active role in animal care. and some of the more technical aspects of the running of the wildlife rescue centre.
+Those with experience in veterinary science or biology will be able to work with the sanctuary coordinators, taking more of an active role in the animal care and in the technical aspects of running the rescue centre.